gold star for USAHOF

 A two time All Star, Bob Knepper would have four seasons with Houston where he had 14 or more Wins.
 Knepper would have a losing record as an Astro (93-100), but still with only 7 shy of the 100 mark in Wins and 54 shy of 1,000 Strikeouts, these are two solid milestones he almost made.

-Spending the majority of his career with the Dallas Stars, Brenden Morrow was an above average defensive forward.
+Spending the majority of his career with the Dallas Stars, Brenden Morrow was an above-average defensive forward.
 Morrow was known for his leadership and overall skill when needed in the clutch as shown by the Stars long employment of the Left Wing.
-Morrow was not an elite scorer (although his 575 career Points were certainly decent) but his overall skill set garnered him a spot on the Canadian Olympic Team and World Cup Team in 2004 and 2010 respectively.
+Morrow was not an elite scorer (although his 575 career Points were certainly decent), but his overall skill set earned him spots on the Canadian Olympic Team and World Cup Team in 2004 and 2010, respectively.
 In both of those tournaments, Morrow helped Canada win a Gold Medal.